Withdrawal of Joe Biden from the 2024 United States presidential election: Debate aftermath

+On July 12, a group of two dozen former House Democrats and a former Senate Democrat sent a letter to President Biden calling for him to step aside and to allow for an “open convention” in the summer to decide the 2024 ticket.

 On July 17, ABC News reported that House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer had met with Biden on July 12 and 13, respectively, and had expressed concerns to Biden about potential Democratic losses in Congress that could result from the continuation of his campaign.
 Biden reportedly told Schumer that he needed another week to make a decision.

 Later on July 17, Biden tested positive for COVID-19.
 He experienced mild symptoms, including a cough, runny nose, and "general malaise".
 However, images of him looking frail exiting from Air Force One on the way to isolation at his residence in Rehoboth Beach, Delaware, fueled further speculation over his health.
 The New York Times reported that Biden was "more receptive" to withdrawing his nomination.
 In phone conversations, former House speaker Nancy Pelosi told Biden she was pessimistic about his candidacy.

 By July 19, 2024, more than 30 congressional Democrats had publicly called on Biden to end his presidential campaign.
 Many more had communicated the same message privately.

 CNN reported that on July 20, Biden met with advisors Steve Ricchetti and Mike Donilon.
 During that meeting, the group concluded that worsening poll numbers and a loss of party support had left the campaign without a plausible path to victory.
 That evening, Biden began planning a possible exit from the race with Ricchetti, Donilon, and other close aides, and he fully committed to the decision on the morning of July 21.